Compiler Targets

 The WASM backend compiles Covenant contracts to WebAssembly modules, enabling:

-• Browser-side contract simulation (Covenant Playground, planned)
+• Browser-side contract simulation (Covenant Playground)

 • Off-chain computation for @prove_offchain circuits